Nikhil-Rao20/Three_of_Hearts/README.md

 | *Time for 1 Epoch (in Sec)*      | 223.613   | 7.064               | 6.6460                |

-Furthermore, I enhanced my expertise in video segmentation, using *Intel's threading and memory management capabilities* to improve *data transfer speed* and *CPU utilization* for high-performance tasks.
-By managing output data such as *segmentation masks* and *heartbeat cycle videos* using Python’s os and pathlib modules, I optimized the storage of these results.
+Furthermore, I enhanced my expertise in video segmentation, using Intel's threading and memory management capabilities to improve data transfer speed and CPU utilization for high-performance tasks.
+By managing output data such as segmentation masks and heartbeat cycle videos using Python’s os and pathlib modules, I optimized the storage of these results.
 This structured organization streamlined workflows, making it easier to track outputs and maintain reproducibility across experiments.

-I worked on optimizing *multiprocessing* and *parallelization* for data handling, resolving issues like *semaphore locks* and *bad file descriptors* when scaling up inference tasks.
-This experience deepened my understanding of *Python’s threading and multiprocessing* modules and their application in real-time data processing.
+I worked on optimizing multiprocessing and parallelization for data handling, resolving issues like semaphore locks and bad file descriptors when scaling up inference tasks.
+This experience deepened my understanding of Python’s threading and multiprocessing modules and their application in real-time data processing.
 Moreover, by integrating *Hugging Face* models with Intel's hardware and software stack, I gained insights into using pre-trained models for efficient inference, ultimately enhancing model performance while using Intel’s powerful AI tools.

-This project has solidified my skills in working with *Intel AI solutions* for efficient model inference, optimization, and deployment, while maintaining security and performance standards.
-It has emphasized the importance of combining cutting-edge AI libraries like *Hugging Face* with *Intel AI Kits* to achieve optimal results in domains like *medical imaging, **computer vision, and **AI-driven diagnostics*.
+This project has solidified my skills in working with Intel AI solutions for efficient model inference, optimization, and deployment, while maintaining security and performance standards.
+It has emphasized the importance of combining cutting-edge AI libraries like Hugging Face with Intel AI Kits to achieve optimal results in domains like medical imaging, computer vision, and AI-driven diagnostics.

 ---
 ---